cockroachlabs/workshop_labs/serializable-transactions/labs.md

 ## Lab 1 - Contention with SELECTs and UPDATEs

-This test is to show the performance difference of various queries while running **UPDATEs** on the same set of rows... a tourture test.
+This test is to show the performance difference of various queries while running UPDATEs on the same set of rows...
+A tourture test.

 In JMeter, select the test suite called **Demo #1**.